Will Your Remodeled RV Be Covered Under an Extended Warranty?

 Would Remodeling an RV Void Its Extended Warranty?

 Even bigger changes, such as updating kitchen cabinets, won’t change the coverage you’re able to get on your rig.

 Lights and light fixtures are not typically covered under warranty policies, so as long as they don’t affect other electrical parts – you can change the bulbs and fixtures as you please!

 Think about the flooring on a rig.
 Will that affect the way the RV moves?
 No!
 So you’d still be covered if you wanted to rip out that outdated carpet and give your rig a glow-up.

-If you’re ready to purchase an RV extended warranty for your home-on-wheels, you can get a free, no-strings-attached quote here.
+If your RV has already outlived its warranty and you want extra coverage for your home-on-wheels, you can get a free, no-strings-attached quote here.